psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

 ---

-## What the Proof of Concept Demonstrates
+## What the Proof of Concept Investigates

-This case demonstrates that a Memory Bank can:
+This case investigates whether a Memory Bank can conceptually and practically:

 - reduce repeated project explanations
 - preserve project framing
 - preserve terminology
 - preserve writing preferences
 - preserve collaboration identity
-- improve cross-session continuity
+- support cross-session continuity
 - provide one canonical context source
 - retain source history through version control
 - make a complex project easier to reintroduce to an AI

-It demonstrates a method for organizing project context.
+It investigates a method for organizing project context.

-It does not prove that every AI system will interpret the file identically or that external context creates permanent model memory.
+It does not establish that every AI system will interpret the file identically or that external context creates permanent model memory.

 ---